the-stanely/MisterSmartyPants/README.md

 The web input helper text shows the current state as `Search is ON/OFF.
 Ask something or use /?` and updates when you run `/search-on` or `/search-off`.

 `/search <query>` is a strict search-engine mode: it bypasses the decider, query builder, and all LLM calls.
-It returns a numbered list of links with deterministic summaries from the fetched pages or search snippets.
+It uses DDGS result metadata and fast meta-description enrichment (no full page extraction), ranks results with the metadata relevance ranker, and returns the top `SEARCH_ONLY_TOP_N` links with summaries.

 `/arxiv <query>` and `/wiki <query>` are the same no-LLM mode, but with the search query biased to `arxiv.org` or `wikipedia.org/wiki` so the results stay domain-specific.